asterixorobelix/Kotlin.Android/README.md

 ## Gotchas

 ### var vs val
-    var is a general variable, which is mutable can be assigned to multiple times.
+    var is a general variable, which is mutable and can be assigned to multiple times.
 Whereas val is a constant variable (immutable) and can be initialized only once.